Asif Kirmani

-His son Aftab Kirmani studies at Aitchison College.

 Political career

 He worked as the Special Assistant for Political Affairs to Nawaz Sharif in 2015.

 He also served as the Minister of State For Political Affairs.
 He was elected to the Senate of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) in July 2017, replacing Babar Awan.

-He was nominated by PML-N as its candidate in 2018 Pakistani Senate election.
+He was nominated by PML-N as its candidate in the 2018 Pakistani Senate election.
 However the Election Commission of Pakistan declared all PML-N candidates for the Senate election as independent after a ruling of the Supreme Court of Pakistan.

 He was re-elected to the Senate as an independent candidate on general seat from Punjab in the Senate election He was backed in the election by PML-N and joined the treasury benches, led by PML-N after getting elected.
 He took oath as Senator on 12 March 2018.